AdobeDocs/commerce-webapi/src/pages/_includes/graphql/store-config.md

 The **Stores** > Settings > **Configuration** > **Sales** > **Tax** > **Fixed Product Taxes** panel contains several fields that determine how to display fixed product tax (FPT) values and descriptions.

-The `FixedProductTaxDisplaySettings` data type is an enumeration that describes whether displayed prices include fixed product taxes and whether Magento separately displays detailed information about the FPTs.
+The `FixedProductTaxDisplaySettings` data type is an enumeration that describes whether displayed prices include fixed product taxes and whether the application separately displays detailed information about the FPTs.
 These attributes are defined in the `WeeeGraphQl` module.

 Value | Description
 --- | ---